-The Gray Ghost in Exuma | Coastal Angler & The Angler Magazine
+The Gray Ghost in Exuma - Coastal Angler & The Angler Magazine

 Thousands of sailors anchor in Georgetown each year during the summer season, many are on their way south in an epic exploration of the Caribbean.
 Exuma’s harbors are well protected and exciting.

-Chat N Chill, a restaurant and bar found on Stocking Island, overlooks that harbor.
-On a dull day, you’ll find about 20 people on the island feeding stingrays and eating fresh tropical conch salad and enjoying a Kalik – beer of The Bahamas.
+Chat N’ Chill, a restaurant and bar found on Stocking Island, overlooks that harbor.
+On a dull day, you’ll find about 20 people on the island feeding stingrays and maybe eating their fresh tropical conch salad, enjoying a Kalik – beer of The Bahamas.

 Rolle, my guide, grew up on Exuma.
 The son of a taxi driver, Rolle began instructing me in the ways of the fly rod during our trip.